 The International Education Management Program was very appealing to me because of how hands-on it is, and how practical it is for what I want to do.
-I had such a great experience being an international student and studying abroad in Germany that I really wanted to help facilitate other experiential learning experiences for new generations of students, and the International Education Management Program is the perfect way to achieve achieve that goal.
+I had such a great experience being an international student and studying abroad in Germany that I really want to help facilitate other experiential learning experiences for new generations of students, and the International Education Management Program is the perfect way to achieve that goal.

 If you're going to work in a non-profit or a study abroad program, it's different from the standpoint that much of your revenue is going to be coming directly from participants in your program.

 Through immersive learning funding, my partner and I were able to go to Spain this summer in order to do a site visit with the school.
 And that was an amazing opportunity because we were able to really get a sense for the unique components of the school itself and really get a better idea seeing first hand what the school had to offer.
-We continued that into the semester for other required course which is Marketing and Recruiting.
+We continued that into the semester for our other required course which is Marketing and Recruiting.
 And we're working with that same school in southern Spain to market and recruit the program that we designed originally last semester.

-We will be sending our full time counselor Katelyn Lampton to attend a pre-conference training.
+We will be sending our full time counselor, Katelyn Lampton, to attend a pre-conference training.
 And after she attends this training she will be qualified to give a-

 You're on campus for two semesters doing academic coursework.
 And then your third semester you're still doing academic course work, but you're in your practicum, so it's a work opportunity.